W3 Total Cache's W3TotalFail Vulnerability That Leads to Full Defacement (CVE-2014-9414)

 Steps to Reproduce:

-1- An attacker post a comment that contains a link of the exploit to the wordpress victim that uses W3 Total Cache
+1- An attacker posts a comment that contains a link to the exploit to the WordPress victim that uses W3 Total Cache

 2- The victim opens the comments section and clicks on the link.